jokva/talks/rediscovering-fire/source/context.rst

 of segyio, and provides a rationale for decisions made, that will be discussed in later sections.
 In short, segyio should be:

-- Accomodate for libraries in different languages
+- Useful for creating new libraries (in different languages)
 - Fast
 - Portable
 - Stable